reowst/sdk/FAQ.md

 ## How can I get access to the Network Next portal

-Please contact us at sales@networknext.com and we can onboard you for a free trial.
+Please contact us at sales@networknext.com and we'll onboard you for a free trial.

 ## What suppliers does Network Next work with?